fbpx

 This Op-Ed is one in a series aimed at shedding light on critical global issues that demand urgent attention and address a spectrum of challenges affecting us all, emphasizing the need for collective action and support.
 By fostering awareness and encouraging collaboration, the writer hopes to inspire positive change and contribute to a more compassionate and equitable world as we cover the multitude of issues that impact our global community.

-As a lawyer with the Independent Commission for Human Rights located in southern West Bank, and a resident of Doha City, I see first-hand the significant escalation of attacks on settlers in the West Bank since October 7, 2023.
+As a lawyer with the Independent Commission for Human Rights located in southern West Bank, and a resident of Doha City, I see first-hand the significant escalation of attacks by settlers in the West Bank since October 7, 2023.
 These attacks exacerbate the suffering of Palestinians, while Israeli settlers act without accountability.

 Palestinians become subjected to multiple forms of violence, including killings and land seizures.
 Meanwhile, Israeli occupation forces provide support and protection to the settlers.
 If Palestinians try to defend themselves, they face gunfire from both the army and settlers.
 The situation quickly escalates, becoming tense and dangerous.